nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 2.3.
 Logic component

-Author: Bernard Choo

 <img src="images/LogicClassDiagram.png" width="800"><br>
-_Figure 2.3.1 : Structure of the Logic Component_
+_Figure 6: Structure of the Logic Component_

+Figure 6 shows how different components interact with each other.<br>
 **API** : [`Logic.java`](../src/main/java/seedu/tasklist/logic/Logic.java)

-1. `Logic` uses the `Parser` class to parse the user command.
+* `Logic` uses the `Parser` class to parse the user command.
-2. This results in a `Command` object which is executed by the `LogicManager`.
+* This results in a `Command` object which is executed by the `LogicManager`.
-3. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
+* The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
-4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+* The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.

-Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>
+Figure 7 below shows the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>
 <img src="images/DeletePersonSdForLogic.png" width="800"><br>
-_Figure 2.3.1 : Interactions Inside the Logic Component for the `delete 1` Command_
+_Figure 7: Interactions Inside the Logic Component for the `delete 1` Command_

 ### 2.4.
 Model component

-Author: Cynthia Dharman

 <img src="images/ModelClassDiagram.png" width="800"><br>
-_Figure 2.4.1 : Structure of the Model Component_
+_Figure 8: Structure of the Model Component_

+Figure 8 shows the dependency of the classes within the `Model` and how they depend on each other.<br>

 **API** : [`Model.java`](../src/main/java/seedu/tasklist/model/Model.java)

-The `Model`,
+The `Model` has the following features:

 * stores a `UserPref` object that represents the user's preferences.
 * stores the FlexiTask data.
 * exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* does not depend on any of the other three components.
+* stays independent on any of the other three components.

 ### 2.5.
 Storage component

-Author: Darius Foong

 <img src="images/StorageClassDiagram.png" width="800"><br>
 _Figure 2.5.1 : Structure of the Storage Component_